vinodkumarhs1962/skinspire_V2/Project_docs/Front end Design and Development/Database connection from UI - appoach and guidelines.md

 ## Conclusion

-By following these guidelines consistently, the SkinSpire Clinic system will maintain clean database access patterns that work well for both UI components and testing.
+By following these guidelines consistently, the Skinspire Clinic system will maintain clean database access patterns that work well for both UI components and testing.
 The dual approach allows flexibility while ensuring code remains testable and maintainable.

 Remember the key principles:
 - Use direct database access for simple operations and testing compatibility